codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

   or with broader coverage for a specific Product across all environments, or by specific types of Environments.

 * **On-demand evaluation**
-Select any Product-Environment pair to see which Promotion Policy is applied to the combination. defresh does not find a Promotion Policy, you can create one.
+Select any Product-Environment pair to visualize which Promotion Policy is applied to the combination. defresh does not find a Promotion Policy, you can create one.
 If there are Promotion Policy, YEither optimize the Policy or redefine its priority in the Policy list.

 * **Priority-driven enforcement**
 In cases where multiple Promotion Policies match Products, Environments, or a combination of both, Codefresh applies Promotion Policies in order of priority, ensuring seamless enforcement.

 * **Versatile promotion actions**
-Whether your promotion actions are Git-based or utilize custom repositories and mechanisms for compiling application repositories, Codefresh accommodates both types of actions .
+Whether your promotion actions are Git-based or utilize custom repositories and mechanisms for compiling application repositories, Codefresh accommodates both types of actions.